Yell vs Yelp UK vs Bing Places: which UK directory matters most in 2026?

 We routinely audit businesses where:

-• Yell has the old phone number
+- Yell has the old phone number from a 2018 setup

-• Bing Places imported from a stale Google Business Profile
+- Bing Places imported from a stale Google Business Profile

 What we actually recommend

 Don't choose.
 Build all three properly with consistent details.
-The total time investment for all three (with verification handled properly) is about 90 minutes — for one of the strongest baseline citation profiles available to any UK business.
+The total time investment for all three (with verification handled properly) is about 90 minutes.
+For one of the strongest baseline citation profiles available to any UK business.

 If 90 minutes feels like a lot, that's exactly why we built CitationHQ.
 One form, one canonical NAP, all three (plus 56 more) done in one campaign.